coord-e/ad-hoc-poly/README.md

 A. You can use `forall` for `∀` and `\` for `λ` and `Λ`.

-### Q. Is this implementation proven to be correct?

-A. No.

 ### Q. Why is mlx2 syntax designed to look like Rust's traits, but not Haskell's type classes?

 A. To separate two compilation phases.